General Module- IELTS

 IELTS General Training Module Explained

 IELTS (International English Language Testing System) is the most popular English language proficiency test in the world.
-The two modules of the IELTS are Academic and General Training.
-You must take either the Academic test or the General training test based on the purpose for which you are writing the IELTS.
+The two modules of the test are Academic and General Training.
+You must take either the Academic test or the General training test based on the purpose for which you are writing the test.

 What is IELTS General Training Test or Module?

-IELTS General Training test is the IELTS module that is exclusively meant for people who want to do any training/ job-related program or secondary school education in an English-speaking country.
+The General Training is the module that is exclusively meant for people who want to do any training/ job-related program or secondary school education in an English-speaking country.
 People who want to settle in an English-speaking country must also take this test.
-However, it is better to confirm the version or module of IELTS that you must take with the organization or institution to which you are applying.
+However, it is better to confirm the version or module of the test that you must take with the organization or institution to which you are applying.

 Format, Sections and Question Types of IELTS General Training Test

-IELTS General Training test comprises four parts - Listening, Reading, Writing and Speaking tests.
+The General Training version of IELTS comprises four parts - Listening, Reading, Writing and Speaking tests.
 The total time duration of the General Training test is two hours and 45 minutes, out of which the Reading and Writing tests take one hour each, the Listening test takes half-an-hour, and the Speaking test takes 11 to 14 minutes.
 The Listening, Reading and Writing tests must be attended on the same day, whereas the Speaking test can be taken on the same day or one week before/ after the day of other three tests.

 - IELTS General Training - Reading Test